Easy Vegan Butternut Squash Ramen

 • 1 tablespoon plus 2 teaspoons neutral oil divided

-• 2 small leeks white parts only, trimmed, rinsed, and thinly sliced
+• 2 small leeks, white parts only, trimmed, rinsed, and thinly sliced; or use 1 yellow onion, peeled and sliced into half-moons

-• 16 ounces butternut squash peeled, deseeded, and cubed
+• 16 ounces butternut squash peeled, seeded, and cubed

 • 2 teaspoons sesame oil